ambr85/crocodile-transcriptome-workflow/README.md

 This repository contains the bioinformatic pipeline used to process and analyze RNA-seq data from *Crocodylus moreletii*, integrating transcriptomics with contaminant exposure data for biomarker discovery.

 ## 🔬 Project Overview
 The aim of this project is to identify molecular biomarkers associated with environmental contaminants in wild populations of *C. moreletii*.
-The analysis includes quality control, mapping, differential expression (DESeq2), functional enrichment (GSEA, GO/KEGG), Weighted Gene Co-expression Network Analysis (WGCNA), single-sample GSEA (ssGSEA) and biomarker selection by ML.
+The analysis includes quality control, mapping, differential expression (DESeq2), functional enrichment (GSEA, GO/KEGG), Weighted Gene Co-expression Network Analysis (WGCNA), single-sample GSEA (ssGSEA) and biomarker selection by machine learning (ML).

 ### Repository scope
 This repository contains the RNA-seq pipeline and scripts used for the transcriptomic analyses of *Crocodylus moreletii* (Publication 1).